This post may contain affiliate links. Please see my disclosure policy for more details.

 Unlike other Royal National Park beaches, Wattamolla Beach can be easily reached by car.
 If you’re feeling energetic, the beach offers direct access onto the Coast Track, a stunning coastal walk stretching all the way from Otford to Bundeena.

-Read on to find out how to enjoy a spectacular day at Wattamolla Beach!
+Read on to find out how to enjoy a spectacular day at Wattamolla Beach.
+Alternatively, watch my YouTube video below!

 How to Get to Wattamolla Beach